anderslauri/eleutheria-gcp-iap/README.md

-# Kubernetes Google Workspace Authentication
+# Open Identity Aware Proxy for Google Cloud
-Authenticaton service, i.e. used by `nginx` or `traefik` in Kubernetes verifies JWT, issued by Google Cloud Platform, subject has membership of specified group in Google Workspace.
+Authentication service/proxy, i.e. used by `nginx` or `traefik` in Kubernetes verifies JWT, issued by Google Cloud Platform, subject has membership of specified group in Google Workspace (or within project).
 The following types of JWT are supported:

 - `ID-Token`
 - `Self Signed JWT`